vemonet/nanopub-rs/lib/docs/use_python.md

 [![PyPI](https://img.shields.io/pypi/v/nanopub-sign)](https://pypi.org/project/nanopub-sign/)

-You can easily publish Nanopubs from Python.
+You can use this toolkit to sign and publish Nanopublications from Python with the [`nanopub`](https://pypi.org/project/nanopub-sign/) pip package.

 ~~~admonish info title="Build a Nanopublication"